BrenoCPimenta/Java-CRUD/README.md

     - A Method 'getPlantById'
     - A Method 'findByName'
     - A Method 'getPlants'
-    - A Method 'getGeneratedId' to see the ID of the recent added plant.
+    - A Method 'getGeneratedId' that returns the ID of the recent added plant.
     - A Method 'savePlant' to add or update.
     - A Method 'deletePlant'.
+    - A Method 'getNextID' that returns the next auto incremented value.
+This will be very useful in our tests.

   * Now will be the greater **TEST**, new method on _StepByStep_ called: testCreateUpdateDeletePlantDAO()